 When you can reduce your chronic symptoms without becoming addicted to painkillers, you can improve your quality of life in so many ways.
 Medical marijuana may make it possible for you to participate in the activities you enjoy or do your job more easily.
 When you take the focus off of your chronic pain, it’s often amazing how much easier it is to perform daily tasks and live your life to the fullest.

-To learn more about medical marijuana and its beneficial effects on chronic pain, call the Metro Pain and Vein Centers location closest to you, or request an appointment using our online booking system.
+To learn more about medical marijuana and its beneficial effects on chronic pain, call the Metro Pain Centers location closest to you, or request an appointment using our online booking system.